-Born in an agricultural area in northern Holland in a family with ten children, his father early deceased, Chris Goedhart as a young boy experienced a lot of poverty, he tried to soften by dreaming away in an old Dutch magazine with lots of images of classic Italian structures.
+In his youth Goedhart experienced a lot of poverty, which he tried to soften by dreaming away in an old Dutch magazine with lots of images of classic Italian structures.

 Goedhart's art environment is an ensemble of carefully constructed classical works with a focus on the beauty of forms and without fuss.

 can be visited on appointment